-5. TRAFFIC SIGNAL SUPPORTS
+6. TRAFFIC SIGNAL SUPPORTS

-5.1.
+6.1.
 METAL TRAFFIC SIGNAL SUPPORTS - ALL POLES

-Furnish and install metal strain poles, grounding systems, and all necessary hardware.
+Furnish and install metal strain poles and metal poles with mast arms, grounding systems, and all necessary hardware.
 The work covered by this special provision includes requirements for the design, fabrication, and installation of both standard and custom/site specifically designed metal traffic signal supports and associated foundations.

 Provide metal traffic signal support systems that contain no guy assemblies, struts, or stay braces.
 Provide designs of completed assemblies with hardware that equals or exceeds AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals 6th Edition, 2013 (hereafter called 6th Edition AASHTO), including the latest interim specifications.
 Provide assemblies with a round or near-round (18 sides or more) cross-section, or a multi sided cross section with no less than six sides.
 The sides may be straight, convex, or concave.